Comment on page

 Learn to create your first views in Xena

-This tutorial is intended for those who have never used Xena before.
-We will cover how to create your first Visual Spreadsheet with gene expression, mutation, and copy number variation data.
+This tutorial is made for those who have never used Xena.
+We will cover how to create a Visual Spreadsheet with gene expression, mutation, and copy number variation data.

 Part A: 5 min

 - Compare data across columns

 - Zoom in and out

 We are going to look at EGFR aberrations in patients with lung adenocarcinomas using TCGA data.
 We will be looking at mutations and copy number aberrations and how they change gene expression.